 The Supreme Court on Tuesday refused an urgent hearing of a petition that requested it to declare unconstitutional the sit-in of Delhi Chief Minister Arvind Kejriwal and his Cabinet colleagues at Lieutenant Governor Anil Baijal’s office, PTI reported.
-Justices SA Nazeer and Indu Malhotra said the plea would be listed for hearing after the court’s summer vacation.
+Justices SA Nazeer and Indu Malhotra said the plea would be listed for hearing after the court’s summer vacation ends on July 2.

 The top court’s decision came a day after the Delhi High Court rebuked the chief minister and his colleagues for the protest, asking them who had authorised it.
 Lawyer Shashank Sudhi, who appeared for petitioner Hari Nath Ram in the Supreme Court, said the High Court had posted the matter for hearing on June 22, and that in the meantime, the city was facing a severe water crisis.

 Sudhi blamed the state government for creating a constitutional crisis and leaving the citizens “high and dry”.
 He asked the Supreme Court to initiate perjury proceedings against either Kejriwal or Baijal’s office for lying.

 On June 11, Kejriwal, his deputy Manish Sisodia, Health Minister Satyendar Jain and Rural Development Minister Gopal Rai started a sit-in protest at Baijal’s office, alleging that Indian Administrative Service officers in the Capital had been on strike for the past four months.
 They sought Baijal’s intervention and accused the Centre of instructing the bureaucrats to hamper the Delhi government’s work.